edgedb/edgedb/docs/stdlib/string.rst

 ----------

 ..
-    Portions Copyright (c) 2019 MagicStack Inc. and the EdgeDB authors.
+    Portions Copyright (c) 2019 MagicStack Inc. and the Gel authors.

     Portions Copyright (c) 1996-2018, PostgreSQL Global Development Group Portions Copyright (c) 1994, The Regents of the University of California